dengdenglele/troubleshooting/boot-persistent-linux-stick.md

 - Problematic distros:
   - Debian
   - Kali
+  - Maybe more...

 ## Solution
-- A full disk installation of Ubuntu on an external device creates an bootloader structure which can be used universally on any external device
+- A full disk installation of Ubuntu (on an internal or external device) creates an bootloader structure which can be used universally on any external device
 - This bootloader structure can be copied to "problematic" distros and used after modifications
 - It might be necessary to mount /boot/efi partition, otherwise /boot/efi directory stays empty